govau/service-manual/content/creating-user-centred-content/content-design-subject-experts/content-tips-subject-experts.md

 ### [2]Write in plain English
 Legally, government content needs to be available for users.
 That means creating content that is clear and easy to understand.

 Plain English doesn’t mean ‘dumbing down’.
-Technical content can be written to help your users access and comprehend the information they need quickly.
+Technical content can be written in plain English to help your users access and comprehend the information they need quickly.

 You can test your content’s readability level using tools like [Hemingway](http://www.hemingwayapp.com) or Microsoft Word’s readability check.